Routing single photons with quantum emitters coupled to nanostructures: Theoretical methods

 \subsection{Real-space approach}

-The real-space approach is the most widely used analytical method to study single-photon scattering in quantum optics, and was first used in this context by Shen and Fan in 2005~\cite{Shen2005, Shen2005_2}.
+The real-space approach is the most widely used analytical method for studying single-photon scattering in quantum optics, and was first used in this context by Shen and Fan in 2005~\cite{Shen2005, Shen2005_2}.
 This method involves solving the time-independent Schr\"{o}dinger equation with the Hamiltonian of the system expressed in the position (i.e., real-space) basis.
 The single-photon transmission and reflection amplitudes $t$ and $r$ are obtained by assuming plane-wave solutions for the incoming and outgoing photon amplitudes, which are expressed in terms of $t$ and $r$.
-In the following, we outline the derivation of the transmission amplitude $t$ and the reflection amplitude $r$ for the system in Fig.~\ref{fig:two_level_emitter_waveguide}(a).
+In the following, we outline the derivation of the transmission amplitude $t_{\text{wg}}$ and the reflection amplitude $r_{\text{wg}}$ for the system in Fig.~\ref{fig:two_level_emitter_waveguide}(a), where the subscript indicates that we are considering a two-level emitter coupled to a continuous waveguide.